-Should you miss any detail the paperwork will be rejected by customs and delays will ensue from this.
+Should you miss any detail, the paperwork will be rejected by HM Customs and this will cause significant delays.

 Incoterms (International Commercial Terms)

-You must enter incoterms on your commercial invoice.
-This lets the customs department know who is responsible for paying any potential customs fees.
+Doing this will advise the customs department on who is responsible for paying any potential Customs fees.

-You must include on of the above incoterms when sending pallets to Ireland with PalletOnline.
+You'll need to include one of the above incoterms when sending pallets to Ireland with PalletOnline.